I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbdlib/nf-usbdlib-usbd-closehandle.md

 <p>This routine does not return a value.</p>

 ## -remarks
 <p>A client driver should call <b>USBD_CloseHandle</b> in the driver's routine that handles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551738">IRP_MN_REMOVE_DEVICE</a> IRP.
 The client driver must call the routine before sending the IRP down the USB driver stack. </p>

-<p>A client driver should call <b>USBD_CloseHandle</b> in the driver's routine that handles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551738">IRP_MN_REMOVE_DEVICE</a> IRP.
-The client driver must call the routine before sending the IRP down the USB driver stack. </p>

 ## -requirements